Utvecklarkollektivet/OpenGL3DSnake/README.md

 Instructions how to compile and run the game will be here (maybe the makefile could be used?).

 Feel free to use the code in any way possible!

+GL_utilities is writted by Ingemar Ragnemalm (until I make my own version of the needed functions :) ).